robin8588/urlshorter/README.md

 - `src` - Code for the application's Lambda function.
 - `events` - Invocation events that you can use to invoke the function.
 - `__tests__` - Unit tests for the application code.
+- `web` - FrontEnd pages to demonstrate how this service works.
+- `web/swagger` - SwaggerUI page to demonstrate how this service api work.
 - `template.yml` - A template that defines the application's AWS resources.
-- `web` - FrontEnd pages to demonstrate how this service works
-- `web/swagger` - SwaggerUI page to demonstrate how this service api work
+- `buildspec.yml` - build specification files for AWS CodeBuild.
+- `samconfig.toml` - SAM CLI config file.
+- `web/swagger/swagger.yaml` - OpenAPI Specification v2 file.

 Resources for this project are defined in the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.